 who we are

 The vision to establish a Baptist Church in Pearl River originated in 1900.
-The result of that work was a small, short-lived congregation which soon disbanded.
+The result of that work was a small, short-lived congregation too soon disbanded.
 The continuation of that work, which is known today as First Baptist Church of Pearl River, was officially organized on August 4, 1912.
 Rev. Leon Sloane, from the FBC Slidell, presided over that meeting.
 Seven people were in attendance.
 They became the Charter Members who established FBC Pearl River.
 The Pearl River United Methodist Church hosted that inaugural meeting.

 The day following the establishment of FBC, many friends, neighbors, and families met on the River's edge near an old pump house to baptize four new members.